 The good job performance never gets talked about.

-Sad, but it's reality.
+It's sad, but it's reality.

 Why do you think we're fighting so hard?

-Because I see all these lies every day.
+I see all these lies every day.

 All this corruption is right there.

-All right, as we roll along, Sean Hannity Show major big, huge, massive breaking news day.
+All right, as we roll along, Sean Hannity show major, big, huge, massive breaking news day.

 If you're just joining us, Rod Rosenstein telling the president last week he is not the target of any part of Mueller's investigation.

-Two sources uh quoted in the article as saying.
+Two sources quoted in the article saying.

 On top of that, we've got a lot of other news.